block-emperors/whitepaper/index.md

 ## Gameplay
 Block Emperors is an RTS (Real-time strategy) game running on Minecraft where the players can play with their own Heroes (NFTs), build structures and lead your armies to war.
+Additionally, the community can create new worlds and entities building a rich metaverse where the wars will take place.

+### Battling
+Battles will happen in Minecraft worlds where players will control their Heroes (NFTs).
+There will be different types of battles like `Battle Royal`, `Capture the flag` or `Rescue hostages`.
+Victors will win rewards (tokens) and items like special arms or treasures among others assets.

+#### Tournaments

+### Worlds

+### Entities

+### Heroes NFTs

 ### Block Emperors Dinar - BED